LLNL/pysolate/README.md

 License
 -------
-pysolate is distributed under the terms of LGPL-3.0 license.
-All new contributions must be made under the LGPL-3.0 license.
+pysolate is distributed under the terms of the MIT license.
+All new contributions must be made under this license.

-SPDX-License-Identifier: LGPL-3.0
+SPDX-License-Identifier: MIT

-LLNL-CODE-000000
+LLNL-CODE-841231

 **Note: the code is still under development, your feedback is appreciated.**